lammps/lammps/doc/src/read_dump.rst

 the atoms evenly amongs the processes.
 The number of writers that has written the dump file does not matter.
 Using the adios style for dump and read_dump is a convenient way to dump all atoms from *N* writers and read it back by *M* readers.
+If one is running two LAMMPS instances concurrently where one dumps data and the other is reading it with the rerun command, the timeout option can be specified to wait on the reader side for the arrival of the requested step.

 Support for other dump format readers may be added in the future.